The Primal versus the Dual Ising Model: The Ising Model in the dual Domain

 An example of a cutset is shown by thick edges in~\Fig{fig:2DGridDual}, where the variables $\tilde Y_1, \tilde Y_2, \ldots$ attached to the equality indicator factors in the cutset are marked blue.

-Again, let us partition $G$ into $G = T \cup \overbar T$, where $T$ is a spanning tree in the dual FFG.
+Again, we partition $G$ into $G = T \cup \overbar T$, where $T$ is a spanning tree in the dual NFG.
 As a result, $\tilde \Y = \tilde \Y_T \cup \tilde \Y_{\overbar T}$. \Fig{fig:2DGridD} shows examples of such partitionings, where cospanning trees are marked by thick blue edges, edges attached to the unlabeled boxes and to the equality indicator factors on the branches represent $\tilde \Y_T$, and edges attached to the unlabeled boxes and to the equality indicator factors on the chords represent $\tilde \Y_{\overbar T}$.
-Although $T$ is cycle-free, in general, $\overbar T$ may contain cycles (see~\Fig{fig:2DGridD}--right).
+Although $T$ is always cycle-free, $\overbar T$ may contain cycles (see~\Fig{fig:2DGridD}--right).

 Removing a branch $b \in T$ partitions $T=T_1 \cup T_2$.
 The edges that connect $T_1$ and $T_2$ form a unique cutset in $G$ -- called the fundamental cutset belonging to $b$.
 Each fundamental cutset has exactly one branch of $T$ that does not appear in any other fundamental cutset\footnote{In the dual domain, the set of all fundamental cutsets generates a vector space over $\mathbb{F}_2$ with dimensionality $|T|$; see~\cite[Chapter 2]{Bolob},~\cite[Chapter 14]{Godsil}.}.
-Moreover, according to Lemma 2, for each $b \in T$ we can compute $\tilde y_b$ as a linear combination of $\tilde \y_{\overbar T}$.
-The size of the state space in the dual FFG is thus $|\calX|^{|\overbar T|}$.
+Moreover, according to Lemma 3, for each $b \in T$ we can compute $\tilde y_b$ as a linear combination of $\tilde \y_{\overbar T}$.